Azure/deployment-stacks/README.md

 - Implicitly created resources aren't managed by the stack (therefore, no deny assignments or cleanup is possible)

-- The `denyDelete` resource locking method is available in private preview.
-The `denyWriteAndDelete` method will be available in the future.

 - `Whatif` isn't available in the private preview. `Whatif` allows you to evaluate changes before actually submitting the deployment to ARM.

-- Deployment stacks are currently limited to the resource group and subscription management scopes for the private preview.
-At this time management group-scoped Azure PowerShell and Azure CLI commands exist; they just aren't usable yet.

-- A deployment stack doesn't guarantee the protection of `secureString` and `secureObject` parameters; this release returns them in plain text when requested.

 ## Contributing